Understanding Autoencoders with Information Theoretic Concepts: Background and Related works

-where $\phi(\cdot)$ are smooth nonlinear functions and $w$ and $b$ are real value parameters (weights and bias), $j$ is an index over the input dimension and $i$ is the index over the number of functions $\phi$ in the composition, implemented by the network processing elements (PEs).
+where $\phi(\cdot)$ are smooth nonlinear functions, $\mathbf{w}$ and $\mathbf{W}$ are weights, $b$ and $\mathbf{b}$ denote bias, $j$ is an index over the input dimension and $i$ is the index over the number of processing elements (PEs) $\phi$ or neurons.
 The number of layers in (\ref{eq1}) can be expanded and give rise to deep networks that have emerged as the big topic in neural networks.
 But from a function approximation perspective the single hidden layer is quite adequate as the basic topology to understand deep architectures.
 For simplicity, we are going to drop the external nonlinearity, yielding:

 Let us denote $\phi_i$ as: